 Your credentials are sent to you by e-mail.

-From 2023, password authentication will be disabled.
-Only SSH keys will be allowed.
+From February 2023, password authentication is disabled.
+Only SSH keys are allowed.

 You can connect from your office (provided that you send us your institutional IP address) or remotely via a VPN whose name is given in the e-mail including your credentials.